Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 transition rather than being silently removed by state synchronization.

 Focus transitions are reentrancy-safe.
-A focus request or clear operation made during FocusLostEvent or FocusGainedEvent is reconciled by InputManager before the enclosing transition completes.
+A focus request or clear operation made during FocusLostEvent or FocusGainedEvent is reconciled by InputSystem before the enclosing transition completes.

-18. Pointer Capture
+Pointer Capture
-Pointer capture is managed by InputManager.
+Pointer capture is managed by InputSystem.

 The captured node becomes the primary target for pointer movement and release events even when the pointer is no longer over that node.